Search

 Will an I-pill Contraceptive Pill Use Affect a Woman's Fertility?

-Despite the numerous benefits associated with contraceptive pills, their use can result in some side effects.
-That being said, it is vital to know these possible shortcomings to make the best choice for your health.
+Despite its benefits to prevent pregnancy, contraceptive pills can also result in some side effects.
+It’s crucial to know these possible shortcomings to make the best choice for your health.

 Different bodies will react differently to birth control pills; whereas one person could experience these symptoms others may not.
 Always talk to your doctor about what you can expect from using contraceptives and which method is best for you.